orzear/contactform-backend/README.NO-CLI.md

 ---

-## 8️⃣ Upload Your Contact Form Anywhere
+## 8️⃣ Upload your contact form anywhere

-You can host `public/contact.html` on:
+You can host or integrate `public/contact.html` on:

 - Your portfolio website
 - Another Worker